 Venting and Condensation System

-While there are many reason to like the Obi 1P, one of the things that impressed me the most was the venting system and how the tent design works to defeat internal condensation.
+While there are many reasons to like the Obi 1P, one of the things that impressed me the most was the venting system and how the tent design works to defeat internal condensation.
 It the Achilles heel of many double-walled shelters, but I think Nemo has done a fine job of mitigating it with this design.

-First off, there is an very large gap between the inner tent and the rain fly on the Obi 1p, which facilitates air movement and moisture venting.
-In addition, there are air vents cut into the rain fly at the front and back of the tent that direct breezes and air flow under the fly.
+First off, there is a very large gap between the inner tent and the rain fly on the Obi 1p, which facilitates air movement and moisture venting.
+In addition, there are air vents cut into the rain fly at the front and back of the tent that direct breezes and airflow under the fly.
 The bottom edges of the vestibule panels are also curved and don’t touch the ground, allowing more air to blow under them and carry moisture out, especially if they need to be battened down in bad weather.

-When internal condensation does occur in the Obi 1p, it occurs on the nylon panel just above the sleepers head as a result of moist exhalations.
-While the amount of condensation is minor, it would be nice if Nemo ran the mesh above the sleeper’s head a bit lower than it is to vent more moisture, but that’s the only change I see being needed to this otherwise exceptional tent.
+When internal condensation does occur in the Obi 1p, it occurs on the nylon panel just above the sleeper’s head as a result of moist exhalations.
+While the amount of condensation is minor, it would be nice if Nemo ran the mesh above the sleeper’s head a bit lower than it is to vent more moisture, but that’s the only change I see needed to this otherwise exceptional tent.

 If you’ve got your heart set on a double-walled solo tent, I think the Nemo Obi 1p is a good choice.
 This is a really well made, well thought out, and versatile tent with a lot of different pitching and venting options.
 It’s easy to set up, packs down small, and is lightweight enough that it could be used very successfully for lightweight or ultralight backpacking.
 Hat’s off to Nemo on this one – I’m impressed.